awsdocs/aws-sam-developer-guide/doc_source/sam-property-api-resourcepolicystatement.md

 ## Properties<a name="sam-property-api-resourcepolicystatement-properties"></a>

  `AwsAccountBlacklist`   <a name="sam-api-resourcepolicystatement-awsaccountblacklist"></a>
-Resource Policy statements will be generated and attached to the API for blacklisting the given list of AWS accounts\.
+The AWS accounts to block\.
 *Type*: List
 *Required*: No
-*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
+*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
 *See Also*: See the [AWS](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-resource-policies-examples.html#apigateway-resource-policies-cross-account-example) documentation for more information about this property\.

  `AwsAccountWhitelist`   <a name="sam-api-resourcepolicystatement-awsaccountwhitelist"></a>
-Resource Policy statements will be generated and attached to the API for whitelisting the given list of AWS accounts\.
+The AWS accounts to allow\.
 *Type*: List
 *Required*: No
-*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
+*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
 *See Also*: See the [AWS](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-resource-policies-examples.html#apigateway-resource-policies-cross-account-example) documentation for more information about this property\.

  `CustomStatements`   <a name="sam-api-resourcepolicystatement-customstatements"></a>
-A list of resource policy statements can be given for an API\.
+A list of custom resource policy statements to apply to this API\.
 *Type*: List
 *Required*: No
-*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
+*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
 *See Also*: See the [AWS](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-resource-policies-examples.html) documentation for more information about this property\.

  `IpRangeBlacklist`   <a name="sam-api-resourcepolicystatement-iprangeblacklist"></a>
-Resource Policy statements will be generated and attached to the API for blacklisting the given list of Ip addresses or ranges\.
+The IP addresses or address ranges to block\.
 *Type*: List
 *Required*: No
-*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
+*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
 *See Also*: See the [AWS](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-resource-policies-examples.html#apigateway-resource-policies-source-ip-address-example) documentation for more information about this property\.

  `IpRangeWhitelist`   <a name="sam-api-resourcepolicystatement-iprangewhitelist"></a>
-Resource Policy statements will be generated and attached to the API for whitelisting the given list of Ip addresses or ranges\.
+The IP addresses or address ranges to allow\.
 *Type*: List
 *Required*: No
-*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
+*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
 *See Also*: See the [AWS](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-resource-policies-examples.html#apigateway-resource-policies-source-ip-address-example) documentation for more information about this property\.

  `SourceVpcBlacklist`   <a name="sam-api-resourcepolicystatement-sourcevpcblacklist"></a>
-Resource Policy statements will be generated and attached to the API for blacklisting the given list of Source Vpcs or Vpc endpoints
+The source VPC or VPC endpoints to block\.
 *Type*: List
 *Required*: No
-*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
+*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
 *See Also*: See the [AWS](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-resource-policies-examples.html#apigateway-resource-policies-source-vpc-example) documentation for more information about this property\.

  `SourceVpcWhitelist`   <a name="sam-api-resourcepolicystatement-sourcevpcwhitelist"></a>
-Resource Policy statements will be generated and attached to the API for whitelisting the given list of Source Vpcs or Vpc endpoints\.
+The source VPC or VPC endpoints to allow\.
 *Type*: List
 *Required*: No
-*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
+*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
 *See Also*: See the [AWS](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-resource-policies-examples.html#apigateway-resource-policies-source-vpc-example) documentation for more information about this property\.

 ## Examples<a name="sam-property-api-resourcepolicystatement--examples"></a>

 ### SourceVpcBlacklist<a name="sam-property-api-resourcepolicystatement--examples--sourcevpcblacklist"></a>

-Blacklisting source VPC or VPC endpoint
+The following example blocks two IP addresses and a source VPC, and allows an AWS account\.

 #### YAML<a name="sam-property-api-resourcepolicystatement--examples--sourcevpcblacklist--yaml"></a>